Windows App: Upload Documents

 To do so, you need to build a folder-creating script.
 Here's how:

-3. Open the CSV File.
+3. Open the CSV file.
 Find the column with account names; it is the only one you need.
-Delete all other columns.
+Delete all the other columns.

 4. Copy the formula:=CONCATENATE("MD ",CHAR(34),A2,CHAR(34)) in the cell to the right of the one with the account name and then apply it to the whole column (you can use autofill features in Google Sheets or Excel).
 If CONCATENATE formula is not available in your software, try to use CONCATE instead.